1971–72 Yorkshire Cup

 The 1971–72 Yorkshire Cup was the sixty-fourth occasion on which the Yorkshire Cup competition had been held.

 Hull Kingston Rovers won the trophy by beating Castleford by the score of 11–7.
 The match was played at Belle Vue, in the City of Wakefield, now in West Yorkshire.
 The attendance was 5,536 and receipts were £1,589.
 The attendance was a Yorkshire Cup final record, the lowest ever, a record which would never be beaten.

 This is the second time in four seasons that Castleford, (who have never won the trophy, to date) finished as runner-up.

 Background

 Due to the introduction of a new knock-out competition (the Player's No.6 Trophy), and the New Zealand national team's upcoming tour of Great Britain, the Yorkshire County Committee decided to stage the county cup much earlier than previous seasons, with the first round taking place at the end of July.
-Leeds objected to the decision, and withdrew from the competition due to their Headingley ground being used for cricket during the summer.
+Leeds objected to the decision, and withdrew from the competition due to Headingley Stadium being used for cricket during the summer.